sergioSHKLR/LDE/draft/LDE-draft.md

 >Sim, mas fazem-no com a rapidez do pensamento.

 <a name="LDE-q89a"><code>LDE-q89a</code></a>
-#️⃣ a.
+#️⃣ 89a.
 O pensamento não é a própria alma que se transporta?

 >Quando o pensamento está em alguma parte, a alma também aí está, pois que é a alma que pensa.
 O pensamento é um atributo.